Tff27/tff-blog/tff-blog/wwwroot/posts/auto-generate-c-sharp-client.md

 ## The **API project**:

-On the API project we want to produce a well-described API.
+On the API project, we want to produce a well-described API.
 The better described the API is the better the generated code will be.

 Let's start by having a look in one controlled method: